Grow online sales

 Use the Conversions Report to understand how you’re completing goals across multiple sources.

-Find your highest-value customers using automation
+Find your highest-value customers with a value-based bidding strategy

 Some customers bring more value than others, and your bidding should reflect that.

 In a perfect world, you’d be able to focus on your best customers and bid only on them — adjusting each bid based on each user’s unique combination of signals and value.
 Of course, this would be incredibly time consuming and nearly impossible to do manually, even for highly skilled people.